Men Behind the Sun: Plot

-The film opens with the quote "Friendship is friendship; history is history."
+An opening caption reads, "Friendship is friendship; history is history."

 A group of Japanese boys are conscripted into the Youth Corps.
 They are assigned to the Kwantung Army, and are brought to one of the facilities serving Unit 731, which is headed by Shirō Ishii.
 Soon, they are introduced to the experiments going on at the facility, for which they feel revulsion.
 The purpose of the experiments is to find a highly contagious strain of bubonic plague, to be used as a last-ditch weapon against the Chinese population.

-Meanwhile, the young soldiers befriend a local mute Chinese boy with whom they play games of catch.
+The young soldiers befriend a local mute Chinese boy with whom they play games of catch.
 One day, the commanding officers ask the boys to bring the Chinese child to the facility.
 Naively, they follow orders believing that no real harm will come to the boy; however, the senior medical staff vivisects the boy and keeps his organs for research.
 When the young soldiers realize what has happened, they stage a minor uprising by ganging up and physically beating their commanding officer.

 After a revelation, Dr. Ishii develops a prototype ceramic bomb that does not kill the infectious fleas inside upon being launched.
 To test its efficacy, he orders several Chinese prisoners to be tied to crosses.
 However, the experiment is botched since the Japanese aerial forces are retreating.
 Chinese prisoners break free from the crosses, and attempt to escape; however, Japanese troops hunt them down, and nearly all of them are run over or shot, including several Japanese.

-Unit 731 overhears the atomic bombings of Hiroshima and Nagasaki and Russia's declaration of war.
-Dr. Ishii initially orders his subordinates and their families to commit suicide, but is persuaded instead to evacuate them and only commit suicide if captured.
+Unit 731 hears of the atomic bombings of Hiroshima and Nagasaki and Russia's declaration of war.
+Dr. Ishii orders his subordinates and their families to kill themselves, but is persuaded instead to evacuate them and only commit suicide if captured.
 Afterwards, Unit 731 destroys evidence of their research, including gassing the surviving test subjects to death and blowing up the facilities.

-That night, the Japanese troops and their families wait at the train station to arrive home to Japan.
-One lone survivor of Unit 731, having disguised himself as a Japanese soldier, attacks one of them but is impaled by a Japanese flag.
+That night, the Japanese troops and their families wait at the train station before their return to Japan.
+The lone survivor of Unit 731, disguised as a Japanese soldier, makes an attack but is impaled by a Japanese flag.
 The Youth Corps clutch onto the blood-stained flag in horror as they depart the station.

-The closing passages reveal that Dr. Ishii cooperates with the Americans, giving them his research and agreeing to work for them.
+The closing passages relate that Dr. Ishii cooperated with the Americans, giving them his research and agreeing to work for them.
 Years later, he is moved to the Korean War, and biological weapons appear on the battlefield shortly thereafter.
 The Youth Corps involved with 731 are revealed to have led hard lives after the war, with their educational background being stigmatized.